interagent/committee/README.md

 use Committee::Middleware::ResponseValidation, schema: JSON.parse(File.read(...))
 ```

 This piece of middleware validates the contents of the response received from up the stack for any route that matches the JSON Schema.
+A hyper-schema link's `targetSchema` property is used to determine what a valid response looks like.

 Options: